michaelpetersubc/documentation/ec2_by_terraform.md

 Creating an ec2 instance on aws is easy enough, but slow because of the console.
 There is another way to do it from the command line that has two advantages.
 It is faster because you won't have to look up your credentials and log in to the aws console.
 Then, when you are finished, it is easy to destroy all the resources you created - an important part of making sure you aren't paying for an ec2 instance that isn't doing anything.

-In this note I'll explain how to start and instance from your command line using an image that you have previously created.
+In this note I'll explain how to start an instance from your command line using an image that you have previously created.
 Once you are set up this is the workflow:

 1. At the command line type `terraform apply`.
 1. Wait for a bit for the instance to be created - seems to take about 5 minutes.
 1.  ssh to your instance using the url that is returned by terraform and do your work.
 1. When you are finished, exit from your ssh connection and type `terraform destroy`.

 To get this to work you'll need an aws account with an aws_access_key_id and and aws_secret_access_key.
 You'll need to provide the name that you gave to these keys when you created them  when you edit the terraform file I will provide below.
-I am going to call the keys `my_aws_key_name`  when I use it in the file below.
+I am going to call the keys `my_aws_key_name`  when I use it below.

 If you have used an ec2 instance before, you'll know the name of your keys.
 If you haven't, you will create that name when you create a user (called an iam user in aws).